|How to Become a Dramat Member

 How to Continue Being a Dramat Member

-One must work (at least ten hours, plus load-in and strike) per semester subsequent to being inducted as a Dramat member.
+One must work on one show (at least ten hours, plus load-in and strike) per semester subsequent to being inducted as a Dramat member.
 There are lots of smaller jobs to do if your time is tight in a given semester, such as painting, run crew, follow-spot operation, box office managing, ushering, and so forth.
+One must also either attend or have another member proxy for our fall and spring elections.
 There are no membership dues.

 Upon being conferred their membership, Dramat members enjoy the following benefits: